 Hair tools for that added bounce

-Some tools work miracles on your hair and here are few.
-The principles of adding volume are to lift at the root, to add some texture and to create a bounce in the hair and these tools do just that.
+Some tools work miracles on your hair and here are a few.
+The principles of adding volume are to lift at the root, to add some texture, and to create a bounce in the hair and these tools do just that.

 This pricey tool can be a great addition to your kit to add volume and style your hair overall.
 It is easy to use and exceptional at creating styles that stay in place for hours at a time.

-It’s important to mention that some people have reported hair damage after longterm use.
-This could be because there’s only two heat settings, or because of extended use.
+It’s important to mention that some people have reported hair damage after long-term use.
+This could be because there are only two heat settings, or because of extended use.
 Just something worth mentioning.